yuchen21-web/Imputation-for-scRNA-seq/README.md

 We provide three ways to perform CL-Impute.
 Besides, we provided a saved trained model and Zeisel dataset to verify the effectiveness of the paper.

-1. change directory to src/CLIMP and run Impute.py.
+1.change directory to src/CLIMP and run Impute.py.

-2. You can perform CL-Impute on jupyter notebook or follow the process:
+2.You can perform CL-Impute on jupyter notebook or follow the process:

 ```python